z3h4/useful-commands/Javascript/react.md

   1. React updates states asynchronously. (for performance reasons)

      - So updates are not applied immediately.
-Instead, they’re batched and applied at once after all event handlers have finished execution.
-Once the state is updated, React re-renders our component.
+To minimize unnecessary re-renders, React batches the updates, applies them all at once after all event handlers have finished execution and then re-renders a component.

   2. State variables are stored outside of a component in memory.